 Immigration lawyers and advocates continue to play an important role as we address the human rights and economic issues involved in this evolving area of law.
 Whether you are planning to attend law school or in law school already, here are a few things to consider when deciding how to become involved.

 Immerse yourself in the issues

 Becoming familiar with immigration law issues will not only expose you to what you would potentially encounter as an immigration lawyer, but will also help you develop into a knowledgeable, ideal candidate for related internships and job opportunities.
 Good lawyers keep up with the pipeline of relevant case law and legislative and executive measures so that they can competently advise and represent their clients.
-From the recent split SCOTUS decision in U.S. v.
-Texas blocking proposed changes to deportation actions, to the evolving emphasis on sanction enforcement against businesses employing undocumented workers, a working knowledge of the issues can help you stay savvy and get your foot in the door.
+From the recent U.S. Supreme Court decisions on deportation and travel ban actions, to the evolving legal discourse around "birthright citizenship" and the Fourteenth Amendment, a working knowledge of the issues can help you stay savvy and get your foot in the door.

 Connect with current immigration lawyers

 There is no need to reinvent the wheel!
 Immigration lawyers all had to start somewhere and can often identify with those who wish to break into the practice.
 You can make these connections through contacts with your school’s faculty and alumni, your family and friends or your various community involvements.
 There are also some local and national immigration law organizations that can also serve as valuable resources, including the American Immigration Lawyers Association (AILA), which includes an active division for law student members.